SCaLE 23x: Anti-Mugshot Life and the Dark Calling of the Car Fire

 My situation hasn’t changed much from last year.
 But I did get one job interview since last SCaLE.

-This year they didn’t have much comments on my resume.
-Also I already satisfied their checklist of things that help getting a job:
+Also I already satisfied the checklist of things that help getting a job:

 There were, however, interesting perspectives on the job market from hiring managers.